AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 Users can access the Frame.io viewer in the following ways:

 * The Awaiting my approval widget in the new Workfront Home area
-* Workfront email notifications.
+* Workfront email notifications

+>[!NOTE]
+>
-External Workfornt users will be asked to create a Frame.io login to review and approve assets.
+>External Workfornt users will be asked to create a Frame.io login to review and approve assets.

-#### Comment on and mark up assets
+#### Add comments and mark up assets

 All comments made in the Frame.io viewer are also recorded in the Workfront Update tab.
 Replies made in Workfront do not appear in Frame.io.
-Comments marked Team only will not appear in the Workfront Updates tab.
+If comments are marked "Team only" in the Frame.io viewer, they will not appear in the Workfront Updates tab.

 #### Make a decision

-Approvers must make one of the following decisions:
+Once all review activity is complete, approvers must make one of the following decisions:

 * Approve: This
 * Approve with changes